jgyates/genmon/README.md

     # controller  must support this functionality before enabling this option.
     enhancedexercise = True

-    # (ptional) This parameter, if true will enable the use of HTTPS
+    # (optional) This parameter, if true will enable the use of HTTPS
     # (secure HTTP) in the Flask web app.
 This option is only applicable to the
     # web app.
     #usehttps=true